Belgium national football team: History

 At the 1920 Summer Olympics, in their first official Olympics appearance, the Red Devils won the gold medal on home soil after a controversial final in which their Czechoslovak opponents left the pitch.
-In the three 1920s Summer Olympics, they achieved fair results (four wins in seven matches), and played their first intercontinental match, against Argentina.
+In the three 1920s Summer Olympic, they achieved fair results (four wins in seven matches), and played their first intercontinental match, against Argentina.

 However, over the following decade, Belgium lost all of their matches at the first three FIFA World Cup final tournaments.
 According to historian Richard Henshaw, "[t]he growth of [football] in Scandinavia, Central Europe, and South America left Belgium far behind".
 Although World War II hindered international football events in the 1940s, the Belgian team remained active with unofficial matches against squads of other allied nations.

 Belgium qualified for only one of eight major tournaments during the 1950s and the 1960s: the 1954 World Cup.
 The day before the tournament began, the RBFA was among the three UEFA founders.
 Dutch journalists considered the draw of the 1954 Belgian team in their opener against England to be the most surprising result of that match day, even more than Switzerland's victory over the Italian "football stars".
 However, Belgium were eliminated after a loss to Italy in the second (and last) group match.
 Two bright spots in these decades were wins against World Cup holders: West Germany in 1954, and Brazil in 1963.
 Between these, Belgium defeated Hungary's Golden Team in 1956.
-The combination of failure in competitive matches, and success in exhibition matches, gave the Belgians the mock title of "world champion of the friendlies".
+The combination of failure in competitive matches, and success in exhibition matches, gave the Belgians the mock title of "world champions of the friendlies".

 The team's performance improved during the early 1970s, under manager Raymond Goethals.
-Fully dressed in white, as the White Devils, Belgium had their first victories at World and European Championships at the 1970 World Cup and Euro 1972.
-En route to that Euro appearance, their first, they eliminated reigning European champions Italy by winning the two-legged quarter-final on aggregate.
+Fully dressed in white, as the White Devils, Belgium achieved their first victories at the World Cup in 1970 and the Euros in 1972, their debut.
+En route to Euro 1972, they eliminated reigning European champions Italy by winning the two-legged quarter-final on aggregate.
 At the end stage, they finished third by winning the consolation match against Hungary.
-In 1973, the denial of a match-winning goal in their last 1974 FIFA World Cup qualification match for UEFA Group 3 cost Belgium their appearance at the finals, causing Belgium to become the only nation ever to miss a World Cup final round despite not allowing a goal during the qualifiers.
-The next two attempts to reach a major finals were also fruitless.
+In 1973, the denial of a match-winning goal in their last 1974 FIFA World Cup qualification match for UEFA Group 3 cost Belgium their appearance at the final, causing Belgium to become the only nation ever to miss a World Cup final round despite not allowing a goal during the qualifiers.
+The next two attempts to reach a major final (Euro 1976 and the 1978 FIFA World Cup) were also fruitless.